pattiphilippe/security/02 Rainbow/readme.md

 Source files are in folder `src`.

 ## How to
-To set up the project and launch it, use command `make`.
+To set up the project and launch it with default values, use command `make`.
 It will :
 * build the project,
 * install or update `sqlite` and `libsqlite3-dev`,
-* launch the project (wich will use default values).
+* launch the project.

+To set up the project and launch it :
+* install or update sqlite (wich is require) with command `make install_sqlite`,
-To build only, use command `make build`.
+* build the project with command `make build`.
+* generate the rainbow table with command `build/generate numberOfHead numberOfReduce`.

 ## Know bugs
 None.